Catholic schools in Canada: Quebec

 Schools in Quebec were organized along confessional lines until amendments to the Education Act took effect on 1 July 1998.
 Thus, just as in Ontario, there existed parallel Catholic and Protestant school boards, financed by taxpayers who chose which schools to support, but ultimately controlled by the Provincial Government.

-Until the changes of 1998, the law in Quebec required all religion teachers in Catholic schools to actually be practicing Catholics.
+Until the changes of 1998, the law in Quebec required all religion teachers in Catholic schools to be practicing Catholics.
 Religion courses at the time, while dealing with Theology and Church history, were more pastoral in nature, especially in elementary schools.
 It was thus assumed that a non-believer could not properly instruct children by modeling for them an adult living their Catholic faith.

 The changes of 1998 re-organized school boards along linguistic lines – English and French – and reduced their number, among other things.
 Catholic students no longer attend Mass.
 Before the changes of 1998, each Catholic and Protestant school board had an English and a French sector.
 The importance of either sector varied from region to region and board to board.